 - The .tar.md5 file will be created in the same folder where the .img file was saved.

 Finally!
 The IMG file has been successfully converted into tar.md5 using the Odin Packager app.
-For any problems, issues, or suggestions, kindly contact me via the comments box given below.
+For any problems, issues, or suggestions, please contact me via the comments section below.